the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] If the session is supposed to run in parallel, create agenda based on the session topic/theme
 - [ ] In addition to the talks, have plenty of slots for breakout discussions, short workshops and other opportunities to exchange skills
 - [ ] Provide new and interesting topics, that are not selected to long talk or sessions, an opportunity to present their idea in short or lightning talks
-- [ ] Instead of having a live lightning talk, create a gallery of pre-recorded lightning talk from the interested participant that can be accessed by everyone
+- [ ] Instead of having a live lightning talk and poster presentation, invite submission of the pre-recorded lightning talks and talks on posters that can assembled in a gallary (for example, YouTube playlist) that can be accessed by everyone
+  - [ ] For poster sessions, create a gallery of posters online that can be broswed easily
+    - Use F1000 Research, Zenodo, Figshare and osf.io/meetings that gives DOI to each submission, and allows browsable collactions, other options are Flickers, Unsplash and google photos
+    - Share link of each poster with their online video in the shared document
   - [ ] Decide length of these talks (recommended length is 1.5-2 minutes)
-  - [ ] Create a designated slot in the program to ensure that people take time to check out these Talks
+  - [ ] Create a designated slot in the program to ensure that people take time to check out these talks and posters
 - [ ] Invite poster submission and create a browsable gallery (for example on F1000 research or Zenodo)
   - [ ] Create a designated slot in the program to ensure that people take time to check out these posters and interact with the poster presenters
 - [ ] Share program and agenda with everyone (in the websites) on time